 I happened on your site as I worked on my boiler (baseboard heating system) as I had to fixed a burst pipe.

-the blow valve (Watts set at 30psi).
-I kinda wish I had also changed
+While at it I replaced the expansion tank ( Water Worker, tested and get about 12 psi), auto air bleeder valve (Taco HY-Vent) and the blow valve (Watts set at 30psi).
+I kinda wish I had also changed the pressure gauge.

 I bleed the system, and I have heat in all the 5 zones.
 All seems good BUT, i still need to keep the water valve closed.
 When I turn the water on I hear the water filling and I do hear it stop a certain point (which makes me think the Watts pressure reducer and fill is working) but the pressure gauge was reading 40 psi and the blow valve did not release.
-Made me think the gauge is faulty.
-It has been on the boiler since I bought the house and God only know how old it is.
-I tried this stunt while the boiler was actaully running and water temp at about 180.
-I also noted that when I have the water closed off completely the pressure gets really low and sits at or close to 0.

 Boiler running as well.

-shoots up quickly to 20 psi and I shut off the water.
+I add water manually (slowly) and the pressure shoots up quickly to 20 psi and I shut off the water.

 Then when it runs the pressure gets close to 30psi.

 The blow valve does not blow but I worry that it will so i let out some water and then the pressure drops fast again.It now seems to be a bit steadier right now.

 When cold its about 1-2 psi (looks almost at 0) and when running and water hits close to 180 its at about 22 psi.

-I did try to leave "extra" water in the system (added and closed the water off) starting at 20psi (assuming the gauge was off) i came home from work and found a little water had released from the blow valve.So I took water out of the system and now its working OK for a few days.
+I did try to leave extra water in the system (added and closed the water off) starting at 20psi (assuming the gauge was off) i came home from work and found a little water had released from the blow valve.So I took water out of the system and now its working OK for a few days.